RodrigoKugler/Epam_BIAnalyst/bi-analyst-prep/Best_Practices_and_Methodologies/Business_Analysis/module.md

 ---

 ## Practice Question Bank
 1. **Case**: A business leader requests a dashboard with unclear metrics.
 Walk through your requirement-gathering approach.
+   **Answer:** I start with discovery questions that uncover the decision they’re trying to make, success signals, and pain points with current reporting.
+I co-create problem statements and capture candidate metrics, then validate data availability with engineering.
+Before building, I summarize what I heard—personas, KPIs, filters, refresh cadence—and secure sign-off so the request moves from “idea” to scoped requirement.
 2. **Design**: How do you document requirements to ensure alignment between business stakeholders and data engineers?
+   **Answer:** I pair narrative artifacts with structured specs: a dashboard brief for business context, user stories with acceptance criteria, and a data dictionary covering sources, transformations, and metric formulas.
+Everything feeds into a traceability matrix so each requirement maps to development tasks and UAT tests.
+This keeps business and technical teams reading from the same sheet of music.
 3. **Prioritization**: Multiple departments request conflicting metrics.
 How do you decide what to deliver first?
+   **Answer:** I facilitate a prioritization session using an impact-versus-effort or RICE framework, grounding the discussion in organizational objectives and data readiness.
+Where conflicts remain, I escalate with a transparent recommendation that outlines trade-offs and dependencies.
+The goal is a shared roadmap everyone can reference, not a black-box decision.
 4. **Behavioral**: Describe a project where unclear requirements caused rework.
 What would you do differently now?
+   **Answer:** Early in my career I built a sales dashboard assuming “revenue” meant invoiced amounts; finance expected cash receipts and we rebuilt significant portions.
+Now I insist on a shared glossary, confirm metric formulas in writing, and run a quick wireframe review before development starts.
+Those checkpoints catch semantic gaps before code is written.
 5. **Communication**: How do you explain data limitations to stakeholders who demand immediate solutions?
+   **Answer:** I acknowledge the urgency, then outline the constraint in plain language—what data is missing, why it matters, and what risks come with pushing ahead.
+I offer alternatives like interim metrics, manual stopgaps, or a phased delivery plan.
+Framing it as a joint decision, backed by impact analysis, keeps trust intact while we work the constraint.
 6. **Scope Control**: Mid-project, stakeholders introduce new KPIs.
 How do you handle the change?
+   **Answer:** I treat it as a change request: document the new KPI, assess data availability and effort with the team, and show how it affects timeline or other commitments.
+We decide together whether to swap scope, extend the schedule, or defer to a later release.
+Capturing the decision in our backlog and comms ensures transparency.
 7. **Validation**: Outline your process for ensuring analytics deliverables meet business expectations before launch.
+   **Answer:** I run structured UAT that traces back to acceptance criteria.
+Stakeholders test real scenarios, we log findings, and I only exit UAT when critical issues are resolved.
+In parallel we validate numbers against trusted sources, update documentation, and confirm downstream impacts (alerts, exports).
+A go-live checklist with sign-offs closes the loop.
 8. **Advanced**: Discuss how you incorporate regulatory requirements into analytics solutions from the start.
+   **Answer:** During discovery I involve compliance partners to catalogue relevant regulations, required controls, and audit evidence.
+I embed those into requirements—masking rules, retention windows, approval workflows—and reflect them in technical design (RLS, logging).
+We track compliance tasks in the backlog and include them in DoD so controls are first-class citizens, not afterthoughts.

 ---